Adamgzlez/Adamgzlez/README.md

 ## Objective

-My journey has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as cybersecurity analyst.
+My journey has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as a cybersecurity analyst.

 ## Skills